Baleen whale: In captivity

-Baleen whales have rarely been kept in captivity.
-Their large size and appetite make them expensive creatures to maintain.
+Baleen whales have rarely been kept captive.
+Their large size and appetite make them expensive to maintain.
 Pools of proper size would also be very expensive to build.
-For example, a single gray whale calf would need to eat 475 lbs of fish per day, and the pool would have to accommodate the 13 ft calf, along with ample room to swim.
-Only gray whales have survived being kept in captivity for over a year.
+For example, a single gray whale calf would need 475 lbs of fish per day, and the pool would have to accommodate the 13 ft calf, along with ample room to swim.
+Only gray whales have survived captivity for over a year.
 The first gray whale, which was captured in Scammon's Lagoon, Baja California Sur, in 1965, was named Gigi and died two months later from an infection.
 The second gray whale, which was captured in 1971 from the same lagoon, was named Gigi II and was released a year later after becoming too big.
 In 1997, the last gray whale, J.J., beached itself in Marina del Rey, California, where it was rushed to SeaWorld San Diego and, after 14 months, was released because it got too big to take care of.
 Reaching 19,200 lbs and 31 ft, J.J. was the largest creature to be kept in captivity.

 The Mito Aquarium in Numazu, Shizuoka, Japan, housed three minke whales in the nearby bay enclosed by nets.
-One survived for three months, another (a calf) survived for two weeks, and another was kept for over a month before breaking through the nets.
+One survived for three months, another (a calf) survived for two weeks, and the third was kept for over a month before breaking through the nets.